machikania/phyllosoma/documents/readme-pu-e.txt

 　Fixed a bug that caused line numbers at the bottom of the screen to be displayed incorrectly when using the editor.
 　Changed pin assignments for SPI, I2C, and UART to be freely configurable in MACHIKAP.INI.
 　Fixed a problem with REGEXP in the class library that caused a memory error when used continuously.

+Phyllosoma 1.52/KM-1509 (2025.4.19)
+　Enabled stopping program execution not only with the "Break" key but also with the "Ctrl + Alt + Del" key.
+　Made it possible to retrieve the keyboard state using SYSTEM(40), SYSTEM(41), SYSTEM(42), and SYSTEM(43).
+　Added functionality to modify the CPU's clock speed and voltage using SYSTEM 50 and SYSTEM 51.
+　By holding the STOP button during startup, it's now possible to skip the automatic execution of MACHIKAP.BAS upon boot.
+　By specifying the second argument in the USEGRAPHIC statement, it is now possible to draw and display using two graphic RAM areas.
+　By setting WIDTH80 in MACHIKAP.INI, the system can be configured to display 80 characters horizontally at startup.
+　The sample program RAYTRACE.BAS has been modified so that it can be displayed with Type PU.
+　Added CPUCLOCK to the class library, making it possible to check available CPU clock frequencies.